What is PTSD?

 Medication for PTSD isn’t routinely prescribed as treatment.
 You may be offered medication if you have depression, are experiencing sleeping problems caused by PTSD or you are unable/unwilling to try psychotherapy.
 If you are offered medication, it will typically be an antidepressant.
 While PTSD isn’t the same as depression, it has been found to help.

 Some people have found hypnotherapy a helpful tool to cope better with PTSD symptoms.
 Hypnotherapy is known to be an effective way to process troublesome memories of trauma.

 Trauma can cause a person to disconnect from their own internal sense of safety.
 So, the sooner the emotions are managed, the sooner the person will recover.
 Hypnotherapy can help you cope with the trauma and learn how to regain a sense of control and normality in your life.

 The premise behind hypnotherapy is that is aims to access your unconscious and change the negative thoughts that are holding you back.
 Using the power of suggestion, hypnotherapy works to promote positive change.
 The suggestions used will depend on your symptoms and what you wish to gain from your sessions.
 The hypnotherapist will tailor techniques to you, helping you to manage symptoms and recognise potential triggers, as well as changing the way you react towards them.

 When you’re ready, the first step of your journey will be to find a professional you resonate with.
-Dr Graeme Senior is a Registered Psychotherapist and Hypnotherapist in private practice, providing face-to-face sessions in Warwick, Queensland, and TeleHealth services nationally.
-Click Here to make an appointment.
+Dr Graeme Senior is a Registered Psychotherapist in private practice, providing face-to-face appointments in Warwick, Queensland, and TeleHealth (video) appointments nationally and internationally.